koso9/Bankruptcy-ML-Prediction/README.md

 ## **Business Use Case & Deployment**
 This model has broad applications across banking, investment, and corporate finance, offering predictive insights to mitigate financial risk.
 ### **Lending & Credit Risk Management**
-- **Banks and lenders can integrate the model into loan underwriting systems to flag high-risk borrowers before extending credit**
+- **Lenders can integrate this model into loan underwriting systems to assign bankruptcy risk scores to borrowers before extending credit.**
 - **The model can support automated risk-based pricing, adjusting loan terms or requiring additional collateral based on bankruptcy probability**
 - **Regulatory compliance teams can use probability scores for stress testing and risk mitigation**